 - 1. HEARING DATE(S).
 The Los Angeles County ("County") Hearing Officer conducted a duly noticed public hearing in the matter of Oak Tree Permit No. RPPL2024001427 ("OTP") on June 24, 2025. - 2.
 HEARING PROCEEDINGS.
-[RESERVED]
+A duly noticed public hearing was held before Hearing Officer Mi Kim.
+Staff presented the matter and recommended approval.
+The owner was present and made herself available for questions.
+There being no public testimony, and the applicant was not present, the Hearing Officer closed the public hearing, found the Project exempt from CEQA, and approved the request. - 3.
 ENTITLEMENT(S) REQUESTED.
-The permittee, Veronica Mosqueda ("Permittee"), OTP to authorize encroachments into the protected zones of five oak trees in association with the installation of a roof-mounted solar energy array on an existing single-family residence, including appurtenant wiring, boxes, and panels ("Project").

-The property is located in the unincorporated community of Topanga ("Project Site") in the R-C-15,000 (Rural Coastal - 15,000 Square-Foot Minimum Required Lot Area) Zone pursuant to Los Angeles County Code ("County Code") Section 22.174.030.
-The Project Site is within the Santa Monica Mountains Coastal Zone Local Implementation Program ("LIP").

-- 3. ENTITLEMENT(S) REQUIRED.
+The permittee, Veronica Mosqueda ("Permittee"), requests an OTP to authorize encroachments into the protected zones of five oak trees in association with the installation of a roof-mounted solar energy array on an existing single-family residence, including appurtenant wiring, boxes, and panels ("Project"). - The property is located in the unincorporated community of Topanga ("Project Site") in the R-C-15,000 (Rural Coastal 15,000 Square-Foot Minimum Required Lot Area) Zone pursuant to Los Angeles County Code ("County Code") Section 22.174.030.
+The Project Site is within the Santa Monica Mountains Coastal Zone Local Implementation Program ("LIP"). - 4.
+ENTITLEMENT(S) REQUIRED.
 The OTP is required to authorize the encroachment into the protected zones of five oak trees in association with the placement of installation of roof-mounted solar energy array system on an existing single-family residence, pursuant to County Code Chapter 22.174.
 The development is exempt from the standards of the LIP pursuant to Section 22.44.820.A as it consists of improvements to a legally existing single-family residence.
-Thus, no Coastal Development Permit ("CDP") is required. - 4.
+Thus, no Coastal Development Permit ("CDP") is required. - 5.
 LOCATION.
-The Project is located at 1362 Old Topanga Canyon Road (Assessor's Parcel Number 4438-009-020) within the Santa Monica Mountains Planning Area. - 5.
+The Project is located at 1362 Old Topanga Canyon Road (Assessor's Parcel Number 4438-009-020) within the Santa Monica Mountains Planning Area. - 6.
 LAND USE DESIGNATION.
 The Project Site is located within the RV (Rural Village) land use category of the Santa Monica Mountains Local Coastal Program ("LCP") Land Use Plan ("LUP").
-The principal allowed use in the RV land use category is single-family detached residences on relatively small lots. - 6.
-ZONING.
+The principal allowed use in the RV land use category is single-family detached residences on relatively small lots.

+7. ZONING.
 The Project Site is in the Malibu Zoned District and is zoned R-C-15,000.
-Pursuant to County Code Sections 22.174.010, encroachment into the protected zones of oak trees requires an OTP. - 7.
-SURROUNDING LAND USES AND ZONING
+Pursuant to County Code Sections 22.174.010, encroachment into the protected zones of oak trees requires an OTP.

+8. SURROUNDING LAND USES AND ZONING